Automated investigation and response (AIR) in Office 365

 How to get AIR

-Office 365 AIR are included in the following subscriptions:
+Office 365 AIR is included in the following subscriptions:

 - Microsoft Threat Protection